 - Blister band-aids.

-There´s not really any showers during the hikes so there’s no reason to carry all your toiletries they only way to get clean on they end of the hike is with wet wipes, everyone is sweaty and smelly on the end of each day so your not the only one that stinks when you reach base camp.
+There´s not really any showers during the hikes, so there’s no reason to carry all your toiletries they only way to get clean on they end of the hike is with wet wipes, everyone is sweaty and smelly at the end of each day so your not the only one that stinks when you reach base camp.

 - Toilet paper.